Gary: This is an unusually personal entry for me.

 Then this year, news emerged that Noelle was using again.
 We all tried to talk with her, to offer support, but she gave us the illusion that everything was under control, that she was turning a corner, that she knew what she was doing, and that she was just too "embarrassed" to really talk about it.
 She kept up appearances and held down her job.
 But, her financial records coupled with later anecdotal information triangulated between her partner and my sister Tessa would reveal the devastating depths that she kept hidden from us.

 Noelle's passing devastated my family.
 The pain compounded due to having no foreknowledge of what was coming.
-So sudden and unexpected, none had opportunity to say goodbye or clarify our hearts.
-Then the layer of what ifs and we-should-have-done-something-differently... questions that may never stop haunting my mom.
+So sudden and unexpected, none had opportunity to say goodbye, to hold her, to be with her, to clarify our hearts.
+Then the layer of what ifs and could--we-have-done-something-differently... so many turns of cirumstance... questions that may never stop haunting my mom.
+I would have moved heaven and earth if I had known.

 My mom is a strong, well-armored person, having endured a good deal of hardship in her single-pointed mission to raise her four kids.
 She lived for and through us.
 Her core identity, a mother.
 She and Noelle stayed very close.
 Many nights my mom stayed up for hours chatting with her "Welly," looking forward to the multiple visits Noelle would make to spend with her after my mom moved out west.

 My dad, a much simpler person, adored Noelle.
 However, after a stroke and the onset of dementia, only in his mid-60s, he comprehends the loss and he cries, but the cards reshuffle and he's off in another loop of memory.
+Nearly every time I talk with him on the phone, he reads to me a poem from a card next a picture he has of her.
 Noelle had been helping to care for him in his now dependent state.

-Her partner, a mutually acknowledged soulmate who lived right down the street from us growing up, they having met in high school, had wanted to marry her and have kids, but the instability and the non-transparency of the addiction proved an insurmountable stumbling block.
+Her partner, a mutually acknowledged soulmate who lived right down the street from us growing up, they having met in high school and reconnected two years ago, had wanted to marry her and have kids, but the instability and the non-transparency of the addiction proved an insurmountable stumbling block for both of tehm.
 He has been launched into something of wilderness following the loss.

-My brother Adam and his wife Lori, like a sister to my wife, lived close to Noelle the past couple years, so they feel her absence intensely.
-The oldest of their two kids, Logan, a three-and-a-half year old blond-headed ball of energy and smiles would run excitedly to the window when Aunt Noelle would pull up.
-She adored my brother's and my sister's kids and always had a blast playing with them.
-Logan probably won't remember his aunt.
+My brother Adam, and his wife Lori like a sister to Noell, lived close to Noelle the past couple years.
+They feel her absence intensely.
+The oldest of their two kids, Logan, a three-and-a-half year old blond-headed ball of energy and smiles would run excitedly to the window when Aunt Noelle would pull up, and still asks about her at night.
+Noelle adored both my brother's and my sister's kids and always had a blast playing with them.
+It pains us all that Logan probably won't remember his aunt as he grows.

 I love my family, and on top of my own grief, my heart breaks for their unique pain in losing that which cannot be retreived or replaced from the incarnate standpoint.
 Fortunately, they are strong in the open heart.
 We've been of mutual support to one another in a process that has brought us together in shared pain and immense loss.

 Noelle was a very, very bright light.
 She was so awesome.
 She laughed at everything.
 Laughter was one of her ways of expressing love.
 It brightened everyone's mood, made people feel accepted.
 She loved everyone.
 She was so much more colorful than my dry personality.
 She never wasted an opportunity to dance like a goof, no matter who was watching.
 And so flipping creative too.
 She had poetry and artistry in her.
-I was blown away seeing the small glimpses she would let express themselves.
+I was blown away seeing the small glimpses that she would let express themselves.
 I always encouraged her to nurture and give those creative impulses space to grow, but she denied and buried her gifts underneath the intractable certainty that she wasn't worthy.
-And among her dreams of travel and service, Noelle wanted to be a mother so badly.
-She treated her cats like her kids.
-But she, as is now clear in retrospect, never fully faced or communicated her demons.
+She had dreams and hopes, of travel, of service, and most strongly, of motherhood.
+She would have made a beautiful mother.
+She treated her cats like her kids as it was.
+But there was always something in the way of her dreams.
+It is now clear in retrospect that she never fully faced or communicated her demons.

 Death is so final, thwarting the one thing the heart cries out for by slicing down an irreversible, impenetrable barrier.
 It then presents two stark choices: resistance and the consequent increase in pain, if not insanity; or acceptance, surrender, and the opening to the pathway to healing.